Reshrahim/nimble/README.md

 # Nimble Example
 This repository is an example Radius setup for an application with four Radius resource types:

-In the future, we will implement a `Radius.Resources/openAI` which deploys a model using Azure OpenAI.

 ## Overview of sample